24 Jun 2025

 Likes, shares, comments — all of it matters.
 It’s a simple form of credibility when people see that others are talking about, reacting to, or recommending a brand online.
 The active buzz sends a message that “Everyone’s doing this, maybe I should try it too.”

-A thumbs up from a reputable source, or two, makes a significant impact.
-Awards, certificates, and expert testimonials can help a brand gain respectability.
+A thumbs-up from a respected source, or two, makes a huge difference.
+Awards, certifications, or testimonials from experts can lend a brand more legitimacy.

 It’s a decisive move when customers create content, such as photos, videos, and unboxing clips, about a product or service.
 It shows real-life joy and loyalty in action.
 There’s just no substitute for actually seeing real people use and love something, and it nudges one toward the desire of wanting the same thing.